 31. There’s a difference between being alone and being lonely

 I’m naturally an introvert.
 I’m quite happy being in my own company, as are many of us.
 Although I think some people find that difficult to understand.

 People often assume we must feel lonely, being by ourselves.
 In fact, that couldn’t be further from the truth!
 There’s a huge difference with being alone and being lonely.

 So, if you’re someone who likes spending time by themselves, then carry on!
 Do your thing and don’t worry how others might perceive it!

 32. You don’t need alcohol to have a good time

-When I abstained from alcohol for 18 months, I was surprised at how well I coped.
-I didn’t miss alcohol.
-And, I learned to deal with ‘wobbles’ without needing it.
+When I abstained from alcohol for 18 months, I was surprised at how much better I felt without it.

-The only ‘downside’ is that being around people who are drunk is a bit weird, and really boring!
+The only ‘downside’ was that being around people who were drunk was a bit weird, and really boring!
 But, I’m not often in that situation these days.
 It’s really nice to wake up the next day without a hangover.

 If you want to stop drinking, or cut down, I’d recommend giving it a go as I’ve found it really liberating.

 I’ve found it hard to be myself over the years.
 I think there was a fear that people wouldn’t accept the real me.